QuentinRa/blog.quentinra.dev/info/web/seo/canonical.md

 [Go back](../index.md#search-engine-optimization-seo)

-You will most likely have some links are pointing to the same page, but the URL may be a different.
+You will most likely have some links are pointing to the same page, but the URL may be different.
 You need to tell the search engine **which one is the real one**: that's the canonical URL.

 For instance, you may have